GhostKellz/reaper-rs/DOCS.md

 # 📘 Reap Documentation

 > **Reap** is a secure, modular package manager and local build system for Arch Linux, designed to safely install, audit, sandbox, and rollback packages across the AUR, Flatpak, Pacman, and ChaoticAUR ecosystems.
-> It replaces `ghostbrew` with a hardened and extensible CLI-first toolset.
+> It replaces `ghostbrew` and `ghostforge` with a hardened and extensible CLI-first toolset.

 ---